SaraSaco/assessment/README.md

 In the com.priceproject.app.application.usecase package, located within src/test/java, we find:

 The GetPricesUseCaseTest class contains the implementation of the test cases specified in the statement.

+## Installation

+If you want to run the application, you should follow the following steps

+1. Clone the repository.
+2. Navigate to the project directory.
+3. Import 'price' folder, which is located within 'assessment,' into your preferred IDE.
+4. Perform a Maven Project Update to verify that all dependencies have been successfully downloaded.

 ## Usage
 To make a request to the REST API, open a web browser and enter the following URL: